Where does the time go? The common time traps that steal your time

 High expectations for the “right way” to do things

 We can be our own worst enemy by holding ourselves to an impossible standard for how things should be done.
 Like thinking our kids birthday party *must* have a homemade cake and carefully curated favor bags.
 Or feeling like it’s only a quality meal if everything is from scratch.
 It makes it hard to take shortcuts that cut our time obligations, and accept help where it would be valuable.
-Where might you be taking more time than you need to because your standards of yourself are unrelenting?
+Where might we be taking more time than needed to because our standards are unrelenting?

-We can also do this at work, by sprinting towards artificially aggressive timelines, or producing way too much, simply because we didn’t clarify.
+We can also do this at work, by sprinting towards artificially aggressive timelines, or producing way too much, simply because we didn’t clarify what’s being asked.
 We’ve seen it often: a well meaning employee working all night because they thought the report needed to be in tomorrow, when next week would have been fine.
 Or creating a robust analysis from scratch to provide high accuracy, when an estimate would have been just fine.

 Ambiguous Priorities

 When we’re overwhelmed and overloaded, we can slip into a reactive mode, letting our calendar and to-do list manage us.
 We then default to what’s urgent, or what’s right in front of us, rather than what’s really important.
-According to one study, people are spending more than half their day doing busy work
+According to one study, people are spending more than half their day doing busy work.
+The important stuff then doesn’t get done, and stays hanging over our head.

 The silver lining

 The good news is that awareness is the first step.
-If time traps are rampant in your life, it means there’s lots of opportunity for you to create space.
-We have two ways you can get some help.
+Just by building our understanding of the multiple things gobbling up our time, we can start to shift our relationship with these demands and become more intentional about our choices.
+If time traps are rampant in your life, it means there’s lots of opportunity for you to create space, and bring back some space and ease to your days.

-First… TODAY (literally right now) you can start implementing some of the Time Trap Fixes we’ve laid out in our downloadable guide (it’s zero bucks, so make sure you snag it, we PROMISE it’s worth your time): 7 common time traps that keep career women feeling overwhelmed, and 7 easy actions to start defeating them today!
+TODAY (literally right now) you can start implementing some of the Time Trap Fixes we’ve laid out in our downloadable guide (it’s zero bucks, so make sure you snag it, we PROMISE it’s worth your time): 7 common time traps that keep career women feeling overwhelmed, and 7 easy actions to start defeating them today!
+In this guide, we lay out some specific, actionable strategies that will help you free up time in your day.
+Small interventions can make a big difference.

 Want a nudge to be more mindful?
 Grab the Mindful in 5 Phone Wallpaper!